🍪 By using this website, you agree to our privacy policy

 backlinko broken link

-Once you’ve found broken links you need to set up a 301 redirect to a new page on your website.
+Once you’ve found broken links, you need to set up a 301 redirect to a new page on your website.

 This is relatively easy to do using either:

-• An SEO plugin like Yoast
+👉 An SEO plugin like Yoast.

-• By editing your site’s .htaccess file
+👉 By editing your site’s .htaccess file.

-• By using a tool provided by your website host
+👉 By using a tool provided by your website host.

-Optional Step: Check Your Competitors
+7) Check out Your Competitors

-A final optional backlink audit step is to perform the same checks on your competitors’ websites.
 This will help you compare your site’s backlink profile to the profiles of sites you compete with.